Short Course: Public International Law in Practice

 Course Outline

-The Public International Law in Practice course offers a dynamic introduction into applied public international law from the British Institute of International and Comparative Law.
+The Public International Law in Practice course offers a dynamic introduction in applied public international law from the British Institute of International and Comparative Law.
 The programme focuses on current developments in public international law and their application in national and international dispute resolution, policy-making and in international legal and diplomatic practice.

 - Legal Foundations of Public International Law

-- International Environmental and Climate Change Law
+Kiran Menon, Senior Officer, International Nuremberg Principles Academy - International Environmental and Climate Change Law

-- Dr Jean-Pierre Gauci, Arthur Watts Senior Research Fellow in Public International Law and Director of Teaching and Training, British Institute of International and Comparative Law
+Dr Irene Pietropaoli, Senior Research Fellow in Business and Human Rights and Deputy Director of Teaching and Training,

-- Alina Holzhausen, Research Fellow in Public International Law and Climate Change, British Institute of International and Comparative Law
+- Dr Jean-Pierre Gauci, Arthur Watts Senior Research Fellow in Public International Law and Director of Teaching and Training, BIICL

 Who is the course for?